IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

     (Required for new resource) The name of the service offering like speech_to_text, text_to_speech etc

+  name (True, str, None)
+    (Required for new resource) A name for the service instance

   parameters (False, dict, None)
     Arbitrary parameters to pass along to the service broker.
 Must be a JSON object